 The Dorothy Kaplan Book Group

-The group meets on the third Thursday of the month at 1pm in the Wiesman Family Reception Room at the Jewish Federation of Omaha.
+The group meets on the 3rd Thursday of the month at 1pm in the Conference Room at the Jewish Federation of Omaha.
 Contact our Library Specialist by email or phone (402) 334-6464.

 The Dorothy Kaplan Book Group meets on the third Thursday of the month at 1pm in the Wiesman Family Reception Room at the Jewish Federation of Omaha.
 There is no cost to join and there is always an insightful exchange of observations, opinions and critiques during the group meetings.